Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Preliminaries

 Regarding the first arrow, we define

 and break the obtained exact sequence into two short exact sequences:

 and

-Note that if $M_n$ is of finite length, then so are the modules $R^s\otimes_R M_i\cong M_i^s$, $R^t\otimes_R M_i\cong M_i^t$, $ K_i$ and $C_i$.
-By above remark, they all satisfy the Mittag-Leffler condition.
-And hence, taking inverse limit preserves exactness.
-So we have two short exact sequences: and Combining these two exact sequences, we obtain an exact sequence
+Note that if $M_i$ is of finite length, then so are the modules $R^s\otimes_R M_i\cong M_i^s$, $R^t\otimes_R M_i\cong M_i^t$, $ K_i$ and $C_i$.
+Consequently, by the above remark, these modules all satisfy the Mittag-Leffler condition.
+Therefore, taking inverse limit preserves exactness.
+Thus, we have two short exact sequences: and Combining these two exact sequences, we obtain an exact sequence

 On the other hand, tensoring the exact sequence $R^s \to R^t\to N\to 0$ directly with $\varprojlim M_i$ yields an exact sequence

 We make use of the natural morphisms

 to obtain a diagram with two exact rows, whose commutativity can be easily verified via universal properties: